Things to do in Japan

 The Heian Shrine dates back just over a hundred years and was built on the occasion of the 1100th anniversary of the capital's foundation in Kyoto dedicated to the spirits of the first and last emperors who reigned in the city.
 The shrine grounds are very spacious and the main buildings are a partial replica of the original Imperial Palace from the Heian Period.
 The garden's most striking feature is its many weeping cherry trees making the garden one of the best places to see cherry blossom in Kyoto.
 Occasionally, the shrine's court is used for special events such as the Jidai Festival each year on October 22, the anniversary of the foundation of Kyoto.
 The festival's main event is a parade of people in costumes from different periods of Japanese history that leads from the Kyoto Imperial Palace to the Heian Shrine.

 This was Japan's first permanent capital established in the year 710 AD.
 Nara is located less than one hour from Kyoto.
 It is full of historic treasures including some of Japan's oldest and largest temples.
-Todaiji (Great Eastern Temple) is one of Japan's most famous and historically significant temples constructed in 752 Ad as the head temple of all Buddhist temples of Japan.
+Todaiji (Great Eastern Temple) is one of Japan's most famous and historically significant temples constructed in 752 Ad as the head temple of all Buddhist temples in Japan.
 Todaiji's main hall is the world's largest wooden building.
 This huge building houses one of Japan's largest bronze statues of Buddha which is 15 metres/49 feet tall.
 Several smaller Buddhist statues and models of the former and current buildings are also on display.
 Horyuji Temple was founded in 607 AD and is one of the country's oldest temples and contains the world's oldest surviving wooden structures.
 It was designated a World Heritage site.
 The temple grounds are spacious and separated into two main precincts.
 Nara Park is a large park and home to hundreds of freely roaming deer.
 These deer have become a symbol of the city and have been designated as a natural treasure.
 Nara's deer are surprisingly tame.

 Nikko is a historical city located 140 kilometres/87 miles north of Tokyo.
 It has been a centre of Shinto and Buddhist worship for many centuries.
 The attractions on a Japanese vacation here are many and include mountain scenery, lakes, waterfalls and hot springs.
 However, the main attractions are some of the historic structures.
 These include the mausoleum of shogun Tokugawa Ieyasu who ruled Japan in the 16th Century.
-The Toshogu Shrine is a highly decorated shrine complex consists of more than a dozen buildings set in a beautiful forest.
+The Toshogu Shrine is a highly decorated shrine complex consisting of more than a dozen buildings set in a beautiful forest.
 Countless wood carvings and large amounts of gold leaf were used to decorate the buildings in a way not seen elsewhere in Japan.
 The Rinnoji Temple is Nikko's most important temple.
 It was founded by a Buddhist monk who introduced Buddhism to Nikko in the 8th Century.
 The main building houses large, gold-lacquered, wooden statues.
 The Kirifuri Waterfall is an impressive waterfall located just outside of Nikko.
 The fall colours in the area are wonderful from late October to early November.

 Something a little different on Japan tours would be a visit to Hakone Spa and nearby Mount Fuji.
-Hakone, in a national park, is set amid beautiful mountains and located less than 100 kilometres/62 miles west of Tokyo.
+Hakone, a national park, is set amid beautiful mountains and located less than 100 kilometres/62 miles west of Tokyo.
 It is a mountainous region known for its hot springs resorts and Mt.
 Fuji views.
 Attractions are Lake Ashi which can be toured by boat, the boiling sulphur springs of Owakudani Valley, the Hakone Ropeway cable car and Hakone Open Air Museum with its displays of a wide variety of sculptures and artwork within a beautiful parkland setting.
 Hakone offers a cable car ride up to Mt Komagatake, the best site for providing magnificent views of Mount Fiji and Lake Ashi.
 As well, Hakone offers various boat cruises along Lake Ashi and hikes through natural surroundings.

 Hiroshima is known for when the first atomic bomb was dropped on the city in 1945.
 It obliterated nearly everything.
 Great efforts were taken to rebuild the city including destroyed monuments of Hiroshima's historical heritage such as Hiroshima Castle and Shukkeien Garden.
 In the centre of the city, a large park was built and given a name that would reflect the aspirations of the re-born city: Peace Memorial Park.
 A visit here on a Japanese vacation will be rewarding.
 One of Peace Memorial Park’s features is the Atomic Bomb Dome which can be seen on Hiroshima tours.
 With only the partially-standing structure and skeletal ruins left after the bomb attack, this domed building is now listed on the UNESCO World Heritage Site.